DSIN-INSA-Strasbourg/Hermes/plugins/datasources/oracle/README.md

           server: dummy.example.com
           # MANDATORY: the database connection port
           port: 1234
+          # MANDATORY: the database service name.
+Cannot be set if 'sid' is set
+          service_name: DUMMY.example.com
-          # MANDATORY: the database SID
+          # MANDATORY: the database SID.
+Cannot be set if 'service_name' is set
           sid: DUMMY
           # MANDATORY: the database credentials to use
           login: HERMES_DUMMY